-Lata N. Reddy is senior vice president, Diversity, Inclusion & Impact at Prudential Financial and chair of The Prudential Foundation.
+Lata N. Reddy is senior vice president of Inclusive Solutions at Prudential Financial and chair of The Prudential Foundation.

 In these roles, Reddy harnesses the power of capital markets to drive financial and social mobility.
 By combining diversity strategies, impact investments, philanthropy, corporate contributions and employee engagement with Prudential’s full business capabilities, she helps position the company to promote inclusive economic opportunity and sustainable growth.